 Things You Never Knew About London Sewer Rats

 Although this might sound like a slightly bizarre thing to say, London sewer rats are actually fascinating creatures.
 They are an intrinsic part of London’s history and their lives are intertwined with the humans that live above them.
+When we are not in London inside people’s homes and businesses doing rat control and eradication, we do like a fascinating rat fact.

 Here are 9 facts about London sewer rats you never knew